kchen01/TwitterSentiment/README.md

 ## TwitterSentiment

-Given a username, returns current public sentiment on the person by analyzing the tone of recent tweets directed to that account.
+Given a username of a public Twitter user, this program returns current sentiment on the person by analyzing the tone of relevant tweets.

-For example, running the following request
+For example, running the following

       "python3 main.py KeanuReevesoff1"